 The SeeKuh has two engines, which are conventional in the prototype, but are to be powered by solar or wind power in the future.
 With a speed up to two knots the SeeKuh rides at a walking speed.
 This is not only energy-efficient, but gives larger marine animals the chance to avoid the net, while small organisms are going through the meshes.

 In addition to collecting plastic waste, water analyzes on board are another important aspect.
 On deck, there is a small laboratory where water samples can be examined directly with an infrared spectrometer on plastic to find out what kind of plastic the SeeKuh is collecting.
 SeeKuh is also the first seaworthy research-, purification- and reconnaissance vessel worldwide to be licensed by DNV / GL (kind of TÜV for ships).

-This is stored in the tanks of the ship.
+The plastic bales as well as the fuel are stored in the cargo holds and tanks of the ship.
 For the process of plastic oiling, about 20 to 30 percent of the fuel produced is consumed, the rest can be sold directly to ships or settlements on the route.
 The proceed helps to finance a part of the project.
 According to calculations by One Earth – One Ocean e.V., two employees can collect about 200 tonnes of plastic waste a day.

 PURE saturated with oil can be pressed out with the simplest means and reused many times.
 This causes much less waste than conventional binders.
 It also does not sink and pollute the sea bottom.

 By the way, PURE was recently awarded the European Inventory Prize 2017 by the European Patent Office as an outstanding invention.